pzmarzly/DesktopStreamerWin/README.md

 # Desktop Streamer (Windows version)

-## C utility to start a desktop stream with VLC and broadcast it fact over TCP
+## C utility to start a desktop stream with VLC and broadcast the fact over TCP

 Made with Raspberry Pi integration in mind, default configuration is compatible with Pi Zero W.